siorai/AutoUploaderGoogleDrive/README.md

 open AutoUploaderGoogleDrive/settings.py in your favorite text editor and configure it.

-After which commandline usage should be
+After which commandline usage should be:

+Directories:

 ::

-    AutoUploaderGoogleDrive /path/to/directory
+    AutoUploaderGoogleDrive /path/to/directory/

 ::

-For single files use(from install dir):
+Files:

 ::

-    python Upload2.py /path/to/file
+    AutoUploaderGoogleDrive /path/to/file.file

 ::